Tadreebi/fe/README.md

 ## Development Instructions & Notes

 - Please try to stick to the Node.Js common naming convention of camel-case, so you would nameYourThingLikeThis.
 Except when you name n call a component, its name should be camel-case but first letter capitalized, so it woulb be LikeThisNaming.
-- Whenever you remember a missed key in the backend, please head to BE [project](https://github.com/Tadreebi/be/projects/2) task manager & add card for it.
+- Whenever you remember a missed part of the backend code, please head to BE [project task manager](https://github.com/Tadreebi/be/projects/2) & add card for it.

-## React App Building Steps

-Soon...

 ## How to start development
 - For first time..